google/filament/README.md

 Additional dependencies may be required for your operating system.
 Please refer to the appropriate section below.

-Building the light baking pipeline is optional and requires the following packages:
+Building the `rays` library (used for light baking) is optional and requires the following packages:

 - embree 3.0+
 - libtbb-dev